paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

 <a id="section-2815a"></a>
 ## § 2815a.
-Stormwater management projects for installation and defense access road resilience and waterway and ecosystems conservation
+Stormwater management, shoreline erosion control, and water resilience projects for installations and defense access roads
-**(a) Projects Authorized.—** The Secretary concerned may carry out a stormwater management project on or related to a military installation for the purpose of—
+**(a) Projects Authorized.—** The Secretary concerned may carry out one or more of the following projects on or related to a military installation:

+(1) A stormwater management project for the purposes of—

-(1) improving military installation resilience or the resilience of a defense access road or other essential civilian infrastructure supporting the military installation; and
+  (A) improving military installation resilience or the resilience of a defense access road or other essential civilian infrastructure supporting a military installation; and

-(2) protecting nearby waterways and stormwater-stressed ecosystems.
+  (B) protecting nearby waterways and stormwater-stressed ecosystems.

+(2) A shoreline erosion control project for the purpose of improving, protecting, or repairing shoreline to protect the infrastructure of a military installation or a defense access road.

+(3) A project to provide water storage and filtration, flood mitigation, or otherwise support water resilience.

-**(b) Project Methods and Funding Sources.—** Using such amounts as may be provided in advance in appropriation Acts, the Secretary concerned may carry out a stormwater management project under this section as, or as part of, any of the following:
+**(b) Project Methods and Funding Sources.—** Using such amounts as may be provided in advance in appropriation Acts, the Secretary concerned may carry out a project under this section as, or as part of, any of the following:

 (1) An authorized military construction project.